TIBCOSoftware/flogo/README.md

 * To install just the Flogo CLI and runtime, go to https://github.com/TIBCOSoftware/flogo-cli

 ## Roadmap
-Refer to [Flogo Statement of Direction](roadmap.md) for an overview of investment themes and srategic dircetion of the project.
+Refer to [Flogo Statement of Direction](sod.md) for an overview of the strategic dircetion of the project.
 You can also monitor [milestones](https://github.com/TIBCOSoftware/flogo/milestones) to see what's coming up.

 ## Contributing
-TBD
+CLSA - TBD